adityamadan23/adityamadan23/README.md

 ### Hi there 👋 Welcome to my profile

 I'm Aditya, feel free to call me Adi.
 I'm currently pursuing a Honours Bachelor of Science in Computer Science and a minor in Mathematics from [The University of Western Ontario](https://www.uwo.ca/) and expecting to graduate by April 2022.
 I'm currently working on writing my honors thesis on the creation of approximation algorithms to solve NP-hard problems!
+I'm excited to be joining Google as a Software Engineer in Mountainview California in September 2022!

 I'm interested in the following areas 👇
 - Quant Research & Development